vatesfr/xen-orchestra/docs/docs/windows-templates.md

 Refer to the [Cloudbase-init plugins documentation](https://cloudbase-init.readthedocs.io/en/latest/plugins.html) for information on how to configure cloud-init for Windows guests.
 :::

-Your VMs will reboot several times during the unseal process.
+Your VMs will reboot several times during the unsealing process.

 ![Windows is getting ready](./assets/windows-templates/5-unseal.png)

-Enjoy your finished product.
+Enjoy your finished product!

 ![VM with hostname set as desired](./assets/windows-templates/6-finish.png)

 ## Tips and tricks

-- If you are Sysprepping an installation containing the XenServer/XCP-ng PV drivers, you may need to set the PersistAllDeviceInstalls option in your Unattend.xml.
-(Cloudbase-init's Unattend.xml already includes this option)
+- If you are Sysprepping an installation containing the XenServer/XCP-ng PV drivers, you may need to set the `PersistAllDeviceInstalls` option in your `Unattend.xml` (Cloudbase-init's `Unattend.xml` already includes this option).
 - Windows Server in Audit mode is not activated, and will automatically shut down after 1 hour.
 Be sure to either finish your work in 1 hour, or simply reboot before the timeout expires.